adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/container/v1/container/readme.md

 ## Use Object

-The Container component uses the `com.adobe.cq.wcm.core.components.models.ContainerModel` Sling model as its Use-object.
+The Container component uses the `com.adobe.cq.email.core.components.models.Container` Sling model as its Use-object.

 ## Edit Dialog Properties